mauricekorf/CarefullyCausal/README.md

 ##### Estimators

-After the estimand, different estimators are shown in a table with corresponding estimates, standard errors, p-values, s-values and 95% confidence intervals.
+Beneath the estimand, different estimators are shown in a table with corresponding estimates, standard errors, p-values, s-values and 95% confidence intervals.
 Note that the S-value is a transformation of the p-value by applying $-log_2(p-value)$.
 The S-value is continuum and